h2oai/h2o-3/README.md

 You need to:

-1. Add a new driver directory and assembly directorie (each with a build.gradle file) in h2o-hadoop
+1. Add a new driver directory and assembly directory (each with a build.gradle file) in h2o-hadoop
 2. Add these new projects to h2o-dev/settings.gradle
 3. Add the new hadoop version to HADOOP_VERSIONS in make-dist.sh
 4. Add the new hadoop version to wget list in h2o-dist/index.html